Matetsi Victoria Falls

 Victoria Falls (Zimbabwe)

-It is owned by Zimbabwean John Gardiner, who spent more than £7 million turning it into one of the best lodges in Africa and boasting some of its best guides.
-He spearheaded a conservation story which has seen the lodge undertaking an extensive restoration of Matetsi Private Game Reserve, with the installation of 16 new water holes, troughs and solar pumps to revitalise the resident wildlife.
-The lodge also works with local park authorities and police who undertake anti-poaching patrols through the Reserve.
+It is owned by Zimbabwean John Gardiner, who spent more than £7 million turning it into one of the best properties in Africa and boasting some of its best guides.
+He spearheaded a conservation story which has seen the lodge undertake an extensive restoration of the private concession, with the installation of sixteen new water holes, troughs and solar pumps to revitalise the resident wildlife.
+The lodge also works with local park authorities and police who undertake anti-poaching patrols throughout the Reserve.
+Game viewing is great and whilst visiting the lodge the Ampersand team were approached by a very inquisitive baby elephant!

 The lodge’s facilities include a spa, small gym, wine cellar stocked with fine South African wines, a shop, and its gorgeous pool to gaze out at the hippo-filled waters.
 Organic meals are served up indoors or beneath a canopy of mangosteen and waterberry trees.
-Wildlife thrives at this prime riverside spot and game drives and walking safaris provide regular sightings of zebra, giraffe, buffalo, huge herds of elephants and a plethora of birdlife, as well as the chance to see lion, leopard, African wild dog, spotted hyena and sable antelope.
+Wildlife thrives at this prime riverside spot and game drives and walking safaris provide regular sightings of zebra, giraffe, buffalo, huge herds of elephants and a plethora of birdlife.
+For the less wildlife focused there is a multitude of thrilling adrenaline activities centred around Victoria Falls, Africa’s top adventure playground.
+Here, you can go white water rafting, bungee jumping, take helicopter and microlight flights over the Falls or zip line across the gorge.
+Alternatively, Matetsi’s sunset river cruises are a must and are much more focussed on enjoying a sundowner whilst drifting along one of Africa’s most famous rivers, both a relaxing and romantic way to end your day.

 Features in the following itineraries